Let’s talk about mental health

 If your mental health is suffering, your reaction may be to socially isolate yourself.
 However, this often makes the problem worse.
 Stick to people who make you feel good and avoid people who don’t if you can.

 Try to relax and enjoy yourself

 Your life might be busy, and you might have many demands on your time, but you need to carve some space to relax and enjoy yourself if you want to have good mental health.
 You need to find ways to regularly de-stress and bring some fun into your life.
-These will vary by person – it could be watching football, going to the cinema, participating in extreme sports, or cooking.
+These will vary by person – it could be watching soccer, going to the movies, participating in extreme sports, or cooking.
 Whatever it is, you can’t feel guilty about it, and you must think of it as an important way to look after your mental health.

 Where to find support?

 You don’t have to face your mental health issues alone.
 There are a number of options if you need help and support or to talk to someone.

 We recommend you talk to your doctor, as they can refer you to specialists that can diagnose you and get you the treatments you need.